dotnet/docs-maui/docs/migration/renderer-to-handler.md

 Handlers offer many performance improvements over custom renderers.
 In Xamarin.Forms, the `ViewRenderer` class creates a parent element.
 For example, on Android, a `ViewGroup` is created which is used for auxiliary positioning tasks.
 In .NET MAUI, the `ViewHandler` class doesn't create a parent element, which helps to reduce the size of the visual hierarchy and improve your app's performance.
 Handlers also decouple platform controls from the framework.
 The platform control only needs to handle the needs of the framework.
 This is not only more efficient, but it's much easier to extend or override when required.
 Handlers are also suitable for reuse by other frameworks such as [Comet](https://github.com/dotnet/Comet) and [Fabulous](https://github.com/fabulous-dev/Fabulous).
 For more information about handlers, see [Handlers](~/user-interface/handlers/index.md).

-In Xamarin.Forms, the `OnElementChanged` method in a custom renderer would create the platform control, initialize default values, subscribe to events, and handle the Xamarin.Forms element the renderer was attached to (`OldElement`) and the element that the renderer is attached to (`NewElement`).
+In Xamarin.Forms, the `OnElementChanged` method in a custom renderer creates the platform control, initialize default values, subscribe to events, and handles the Xamarin.Forms element the renderer was attached to (`OldElement`) and the element that the renderer is attached to (`NewElement`).
 In addition, a single `OnElementPropertyChanged` method defines the operations to invoke when a property change occurs in the cross-platform control. .NET MAUI simplifies this approach, so that every property change is handled by a separate method, and so that code to create the platform control, perform control setup, and perform control cleanup, is separated into distinct methods.

 The process for migrating a Xamarin.Forms custom control that's backed by custom renderers on each platform to a .NET MAUI custom control that's backed by a handler on each platform is as follows: